mmeyer2k/dcrypt/README.md

 ### AES-256 GCM Encryption

-PHP 7.1 ships with support for new AEAD encryption modes, GCM being considered the safest of these.
+Since PHP 7.1 supports native AEAD encryption modes, using GCM would be safest option for most applications.
-Dcrypt will handle the 32 bit AEAD authentication tag, SHA3-256 HMAC and initialization vector as a single string.
+Dcrypt will handle the 32 bit AEAD authentication tag, SHA3-256 HMAC, initialization vector and encrypted message as a single string.

 ```php
 <?php